Our Local Workforce and Education Programme

 We will collaborate to equip and educate the cancer workforce by delivering on transformational and innovative programmes of work to achieve the aims of the NHS Long Term Workforce Plan.
 We will do this by training, retaining, and reforming the cancer workforce, whilst simultaneously inspiring a future workforce to enable Better Cancer Services, Better Cancer Care and Better Cancer Outcomes.

-Founded in 2021, The Cancer Academy initially supported the cancer workforce in Cheshire and Merseyside.
-We now offer online courses, webinars, and news for the entire UK.
-Our team includes clinical leads, facilitators, project managers, and cancer care experts.
-We aim to be a trusted resource and community for the cancer workforce nationwide.
-See: https://www.canceracademy.nhs.uk/
+Founded in 2021, The Cancer Academy initially supported the cancer workforce in Cheshire anCA.pngd Merseyside.
+We now provide a UK-wide education and training platform, offering courses, webinars, podcasts and events, alongside signposting to high-quality learning from trusted partners such as Macmillan and Clinical Education teams at The Clatterbridge Cancer Centre.
+Our team includes clinical leads, facilitators, project managers and cancer care experts, and we aim to be a trusted resource and community for the cancer workforce nationwide.

 Our four main ambitions are:

-- To Inspire the Future NHS Workforce: if you would like to read the evaluation report form our latest event, please contact Deb Spearing on deborah.spearing@nhs.net
+• To Inspire the Future NHS Workforce: if you would like to read the evaluation report from our events that took place in 2024 or 2025, please contact Deb Spearing at deborah.spearing@nhs.net

 For more information on any of the above please contact a member of the Workforce team.